Football at the 2019 SEA Games – Women's tournament

-The women's football tournament at the 2019 Southeast Asian Games was the eleventh women's SEA Games football tournament.
-The tournament was held in Philippines from 26 November to 8 December 2019 where six teams participated.
+The women's football tournament at the 2019 SEA Games was the eleventh women's SEA Games football tournament.
+The tournament was held in Philippines from November 26 to December 8, 2019 where six teams participated.
 There were no age restrictions on women's teams.

-Vietnam won the tournament for the sixth time, successfully defending their title in the 2017 Southeast Asian Games, thus becoming the most successful team since women's football was added to SEA Games in 1985.
+Vietnam won the tournament for the record-breaking sixth time, successfully defending their title in the 2017 SEA Games, thus becoming the most successful team since women's football was added to SEA Games in 1985.

 Competition schedule

 The following is the competition schedule for the women's football competitions:

 Venues

 The matches were played at the Biñan Football Stadium in Biñan, Laguna and the Rizal Memorial Stadium in Manila.

 Draw

 The draw was held on 15 October 2019 at the Sofitel Hotel in Manila.
 Host Philippines and defending champions, Vietnam were seeded in the Pot 1, Thailand and Myanmar in Pot 2 and Malaysia and Indonesia in Pot 3.